Every Beauty Look That Won The Oscars Red Carpet Tonight

 The Academy Awards is, easily, the biggest night in Hollywood, which means two major things: highly-anticipated fashion moments and can’t-miss beauty looks.
-While it’s technically a night to celebrate the best of the best in film, the short walk down the red carpet and into the theatre is paved with iconic beauty moments that live on for decades to come.
+While it’s technically a night to celebrate the best of the best in film, the short walk down the red carpet and into the theater is paved with iconic beauty moments that live on for decades to come.
+Translation: The pressure is on.

 So who won Oscar beauty this evening?
 Click through our slideshow to see every winning look.